If you have missing teeth, a dental bridge can be used to fill or bridge the gaps in your smile.

 - If it is a fixed bridge, your dentist may temporarily cement it in place for a few days to ensure a good fit.
 Once you are satisfied with the fit, the bridge is cemented into place, using a stronger more permanent cement.

 To replace missing teeth, you can either get a dental bridge, or you can opt for dental implants.
 Which treatment is right for you?
 Let’s take a look.

 |Basis of Comparison||Dental Bridges||Dental Implants|

-The cost of your bridges varies by the material used, the number of missing teeth, and the country you are getting the procedure done.
+The cost of dental bridges varies by the material used, the number of missing teeth to be replaced, and the country you are getting the procedure performed.